< /> < />

 In order to maintain a healthy weight, you need to create healthier habits that you can stick to.
 Psychology is what underpins these long-term changes, which is why taking care of your mental well-being is just as important as eating a healthy diet or working out regularly.

-Plus, by reducing stress, improving your sleep and helping your mental health, somatic exercise can help keep your cortisol levels under control, preventing you from overeating as a coping mechanism (what's referred to as emotional eating) and gaining weight.
+Plus, by reducing stress and improving your sleep, somatic exercise can help keep your cortisol levels under control, preventing you from overeating as a coping mechanism (what’s referred to as emotional eating), which could otherwise lead to weight gain.

 And of course, all the physical benefits of somatic movement — less pain, better flexibility and coordination, more strength — are only going to enhance your usual workouts, indirectly contributing to weight loss.